Suspect Arrested In Connection To Deadly Teenage Shooting After Standoff With Philadelphia Police; Others Still At Large: Officials

+Officials say the 18-year-old was shot three times in the head, four times in the chest, and three times in each leg.Officials Searching For Silver Mercedes Benz After Suspect Shot Man During Carjacking In Frankford: Philadelphia Police

-Then, they ran into a house in the 6000 block of Hazelhurst Street just off of Lancaster Avenue.
-They were in a standoff with police for an hour before a SWAT team arrived and cleared the home.READ MORE: Zegras Has A Goal And Assist To Lead Ducks Past Flyers
+Then, the suspects ran into a house in the 6000 block of Hazelhurst Street just off of Lancaster Avenue.
+They were in a standoff with police for an hour before a SWAT team arrived and cleared the home.READ MORE: Fire Tears Through Home In Marple Township, Delaware County

 The victim died at Lankenau Hospital shortly after the shooting.MORE NEWS: Philadelphia Man Wanted For Allegedly Killing Ex-Girlfriend At Gas Station Near King Of Prussia Mall